 3. Red Rock Mountains Park and Amphitheater

-Red Rocks Amphitheater is only 30 minutes away from Denver by shuttle or car.
-Click here for shuttle information, Red Rocks is a great place to hike or mountain bike.
-And there's a panoramic view of Denver.
+Red Rocks is a great place to hike or mountain bike.
+And there’s a panoramic view of Denver.
+You can also visit on a guided tour from Denver.

 But it’s mostly known as a live concert venue with tremendous acoustics.
 All the top bands have played there, even the Beatles and the Grateful Dead.
 A visitors center displays photos of prior concerts.